ChaabaneAnas/Global-Summit-/README.md

 # CAPSTONE PROJECT

 Moduel 1 - Week 5: Html-Css-Javascript project
-this project is responsive for both desktop and mobile screen sives it has cool animated toggle menu and a dynamicaly genrated section.
+this project is responsive for both desktop and mobile screen sizes it has cool animated toggle menu and a dynamicaly genrated section.